 Explore the Old Town

 Similar to Èze, the best thing to do in Villefranche-sur-Mer is to wander around and explore.
-The buildings are mainly from the 12th century and are incredibly colorful!
+The town was established in the 12th century and its buildings are incredibly colorful!
 It was one of our favorite stops on our Nice itinerary!
 It felt a lot more authentic, quaint, and less crowded than some of the other spots we visited.

 On Wednesdays and Saturdays, you can also find the local market which would be a great spot for a snack.
 Or you can also spend some time relaxing at the beach!
 The Plage des Mariniere is a great choice to add to your Nice itinerary because compared to many of the other beaches in the French Riviera, this one is softer and sandier.